 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

-The National Park Service is investigating after a Yellowstone park employee discovered a shoe with a partial human foot floating in a hot spring, the agency said.
+Original Post: The National Park Service is investigating after a Yellowstone park employee discovered a shoe with a partial human foot floating in a hot spring, the agency said.

 The gruesome discovery occurred on Tuesday at the Abyss Pool, located near the West Thumb Geyser Basin on the far western shores of Yellowstone Lake.
 With a maximum depth of 53 feet, the Abyss Pool is one of the deepest hot springs in Yellowstone.
 Water temperatures there reach 140°F hot enough to cause serious burns in humans within 3 seconds of exposure, according to researchers from the Johns Hopkins Bloomberg School of Public Health.